 On ingredients lists, we can often see “P-phenylenediamine” (coal tar dye) or “CI”.
 This coal-tar dye and its variants have been used in colored cosmetics like lipsticks.
 Studies have found that these dyes are carcinogenic and can even lead to brain damage.

 It is important to make an informed choice when it comes to using cosmetics and skin care products.
-Prolonged
+Prolonged exposure to harmful chemicals can leave lasting effects on your skin in particular and health in general.

 |↑1||What Are We Doing to Ourselves?
 84,000 Chemicals, and Only 1% Have Been Tested.
 ALTERNET|